Ex-ce-pt/uni-notes/Foundations of Chemistry/Kinetics.md

 **Unique average rate** - reaction rate of species divided by its stoichiometric coefficient.
 Unique average rate is **unique to a reaction**, it is the same for all the species in the reaction.
+It shows how many moles of reactions have happened during the given time interval.

 $\ce{a A + b B -> c C + d D}$
 $\text{Unique average rate: } -\frac{1}{a}\frac{\Delta \ce{[A]}}{\Delta t} = -\frac{1}{b}\frac{\Delta \ce{[B]}}{\Delta t} = \frac{1}{c}\frac{\Delta \ce{[C]}}{\Delta t} = \frac{1}{d}\frac{\Delta \ce{[D]}}{\Delta t}$